Scalable accuracy gains from postselection in quantum error correcting codes: Large deviation analysis

-\textit{Large deviation analysis}.---We now discuss the asymptotics of $P(\Delta F)$.
+We now discuss the asymptotics of $P(\Delta F)$.
 Since this is the free-energy cost of a domain wall in a random ferromagnet, it can be parameterized as $\Delta F = s d$, where $s$ is an intensive random variable, the line tension of the domain wall.
 This free-energy cost obeys a large deviation principle (LDP): For $|s|$ less than its typical value, $P(\Delta F = s d) \sim \exp(-I(s) d)$, where $I(s)\equiv\lim_{d\rightarrow\infty}\frac{\log P(sd)}{d}$ is called a ``rate function''~\cite{varadhan2010large, carmona2004fluctuation, carmona2010directed, janjigian2015large}.
-Physically, this quantity obeys a LDP because, for a domain wall to have an atypically low value of the absolute value of its free energy per unit length, it must pass through a string of regions with atypical disorder configurations.
-Thus, one can regard $\Delta F$ as a sum of weakly correlated random variables, which generically obey a LDP.
+Physically, the LDP arises because, for a domain wall to have an atypically low value of $\Delta F/d$, it must pass through a string of regions with atypical disorder configurations.
+Thus, $\Delta F$ is a sum of weakly correlated random variables, which generically obey a LDP.

-The quantity $P(\Delta F)$ is the probability of the error configurations which produce that domain wall free energy.
 Numerical results from the RBIM (toric code) are shown in Fig.~\ref{fig: PDF scaling + ratio}.
 The scaling collapse in Fig.~\ref{fig: PDF scaling + ratio}(b) illustrates that the LDP holds for small $|\Delta F|$.
 At the peak of the distribution, $I(\overline{s})=0$.
 The constraint Eq.~\eqref{eq:P(Delta F) constraint} implies a symmetry relation for $I(s)$:

-We assume two standard properties of the rate function $I(s)$, which are also apparent in the numerics: that it is monotonically decreasing for $s\le\overline{s}$ and convex.
+We assume two standard properties of the rate function $I(s)$, which are also apparent in the numerics: is monotonically decreasing for $s\le\overline{s}$ and convex.